johnvtan/zedboard_os/README.md

 This is a simple pre-emptive multitasking kernel that impelements all tasks in a single shared flat memory space.
 There is very little kernel/user separation.

-Documentation for the internal design and API of the kernel can be found [here](https://docs.google.com/document/d/18sXmxzo7YyZr7R91Oic_56EAQsgoXOu1wLV_5C1wiNw/edit?usp=sharing).
+Documentation for the internal design and API of the kernel can be found in the paper I wrote at the end of the semester, in `documentation.pdf`.